nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Show all records by group: `list`

-> Shows a list of incomes and expenditures, in a group
+> Shows a list of incomes and expenditures for each person in a given group.

 Format: `list /g GROUP_INDEX`